 Many entrepreneurs faced with the demands on cash of a growing business are tempted to sell equity to outside investors, or perhaps give away stock to retain a valuable employee.
 Diluting your stake in this way may solve the immediate problem, but it can have unforeseen consequences when the business eventually is sold.
 Stockholders’ personal circumstances evolve in different ways over the lifetime of a company, and whatever the original intention everyone may not be on the same page when you are ready to sell.

-Entrepreneurs may often be under the wrong impression that their business debt will disappear when the business is sold.
+Many business owners are under the wrong impression that their business debt will disappear when their business is sold.
 In some cases, the debt is absorbed or is assumed by the buyer.
 But usually this is not the case.

 Recapitalizations can be used to provide liquidity to owners, refinance the balance sheet or fund future growth initiatives.
 When the owners sell a majority of the business but still retains some ownership, it is termed a “majority recapitalization”.